-Speaking of credibility, the second pitfall that comes to mind in family law is non-disclosure in property or financial proceedings.
-Non-disclosure of financial circumstances can shatter a party’s credibility before the Court.
-It is not only against the law not to disclose your financial circumstances, but failure to disclose also makes it difficult, if not impossible, to redeem oneself in the eyes of the Court and often prevents a matter from being resolved during the pre-action procedures.
-The inference against a non-disclosing party is that they have something to hide, which implies they have the potential to be dishonest and are not likely to be considered as credible witnesses.
+A common mistake made in property matters is the non-disclosure of property or financial proceedings.
+Non-disclosure of financial circumstances can shatter a party’s credibility before the court.
+It is not only against the law not to disclose your financial circumstances, but failure to disclose often prevents a matter from being resolved during the pre-action procedures.
+The inference drawn about a non-disclosing party is that they have something to hide, that they have the potential to be dishonest and as a result, they are not likely to be considered a credible witness.

-During the pre-action procedures, which is the process undertaken prior commencing Court proceedings where disclosure documents and offers of settlement are exchanged, one person may be inclined to make an offer of settlement.
-In doing so, the person making the offer exposes their best offer without prefacing it with the words, ‘without prejudice save as to costs’.
-These words basically mean that the offer cannot be used against the person making the offer in Court except in an application for legal costs.
-Forgetting to preface an offer with the words ‘without prejudice save as to costs’ is a common mistake that people make in family law, and possibly in other legal disputes.
+During the pre-action procedures, one person may be inclined to make an offer of settlement.
+In doing so, the person making the offer exposes their best offer without prefacing it with the words, “without prejudice save as to costs”.
+These words basically mean that the offer cannot be used against the person making the offer in court except in an application for legal costs.
+Forgetting to preface an offer with the words “without prejudice save as to costs” is a common mistake that people make in family law.